faanross/faanross.github.io/content/posts/course01.md

 For threat hunting it's a great idea to look at the handles of any process you consider suspect since it will give us a lot of information about what the process is actually doing.
 For instance, if a process has a handle to a sensitive file or network connection that it shouldn't have access to, it could be a sign of malicious activity.
 By examining the handles, we can get a clearer picture of what the suspicious process is up to, helping us to understand its purpose and potentially identify the nature of the threat.

-Now to be frank this analysis of handles can be a rather complex endeavour, relying on a deep techincal understanding of the subject.
+Now to be frank this analysis of handles can be a rather complex endeavour, relying on a deep technical understanding of the subject.
 So I'll show how it works, and of course provide some insight on the findings, but be aware that I won't be able to do an exhaustive exploration of this topic as that could be a multi-hour course in and of itself.

 Let's run the `windows.handles` plugin with the following command, including the PID of `rundll32.exe` as we just learned.
 ```
 python3 vol.py -f ~/Desktop/artifacts/memdump.raw windows.handles --pid 5060
 ```

 We see a large number of output, too much to meaningfully process right now.
 However what immediately sticks out is `Key` - meaning registry keys.
-So let's run the same search but utilize `grep` to only see all handles to registry keys:
+So let's run the same command but utilize `grep` to only see all handles to registry keys:
 ```
 python3 vol.py -f ~/Desktop/artifacts/memdump.raw windows.handles --pid 5060 | grep Key
 ```
-We can see all the results in the image below:
+We can see  the results in the image below:

 {{< figure src="/img/image063.png" title="" class="custom-figure" >}}

 Again, as has been the case before: nothing here is inherently indicative of malware.
 However, in the case where we suspect something of being malware, many of these registry key handles are commonly absed by malware.

+**For example:**

 `MACHINE\SOFTWARE\MICROSOFT\WINDOWS NT\CURRENTVERSION\IMAGE FILE EXECUTION OPTIONS`:
 This key is commonly used to debug applications in Windows.
 However, it is also used by some malware to intercept the execution of programs.
 Malware can create a debugger entry for a certain program, and then reroute its execution to a malicious program instead.